crownbraid/drops-in-the-bucket/README.md

 # Drops In The Bucket: *a tool for gathering sounds from a distance, and stirring them together.*

 ## Purpose
-To implement a game-like workflow in long-distance collaboration between sound artists, improvisatory musicians, field recordists, etc.
+To implement a game-like workflow for long-distance collaboration between sound artists, improvisatory musicians, field recordists, etc.

 ## How it works
 Users may browse, create, or join rooms.
 Within a room, members contribute audio recordings - through the app's recorder interface -